cloudflare/cloudflare-docs/products/registrar/src/content/setup-domain-transfers/transfer-domain-to-cloudflare.md

 To initiate your transfer, go to the **Account Home** > [**Registrar**](https://dash.cloudflare.com/?to=/:account/domains/transfer).
 Cloudflare will display the zones available for transfer.

-You will also be presented with the price for each transfer.
-When you transfer a domain, you are also required by ICANN to pay to extend its registration by one year from the expiration date.
+You will be presented with the price for each transfer.
+When you transfer a domain, you are required by ICANN to pay to extend its registration by one year from the expiration date.
 You can remove domains from your transfer by selecting **x**.

 If you do not have a payment method on file, add one at this step before proceeding.